JoshOrndorff/recipes/src/design/econsecurity.md

 Substrate provides several ways to affect the fees charges for executing a transaction.
-Substrate developer hub contains full details about [fees]() and [weights]()
+Substrate developer hub contains full details about [fees](https://substrate.dev/docs/en/next/development/module/fees) and [weights](https://substrate.dev/docs/en/next/conceptual/runtime/weight).

 * Base fee - Applies a fixed fee to each and every transaction.
 A parameter in the `transaction_payment` module.